 Usually, once a company begins prototyping proof of concepts, a secondary business case emerges: the ability to sell value added services through the insight being gathered from the connected device.

 Manufacturers of industrial equipment such as refrigeration, construction and other machinery are in a fortunate position to generate previously untapped revenue from new aftermarket services.
 This is a achieved by leveraging connected monitoring devices which can predict when a machine is going to fail.

-Evaluating technologies to enable a predictive maintenance use case?Contact us
+Evaluating technologies to enable a predictive maintenance use case?Check out PoC-in-a-Box

 A key challenge in implementing a predictive maintenance service offering is identifying the right mix of technologies to enable it.
 This is where Thingstream is helping companies; getting Proof-of-Concepts up and running quickly and then seamlessly scaling the service to production with a comprehensive MQTT-based (MQ Telemetry Transport) application that works right out of the box.

 With a range of devices which can be easily connected to machines, such as Digital Twin’s Industrial Controller, coupled with Thingstream’s IoT Communication-as-a-Service offering and cloud based predictive software tools such as SmartFlo it is relatively easy to begin generating new revenues from selling extended warranties or service packages to existing legacy customers.

 There are many obvious use cases but these are just the tip of the iceberg.
 Once a company embarks on deploying this style of solution, new business models, products and services begin to emerge from the deeper understanding of the benefits of augmenting the data from machines into digital twins.